-Recognize it for what it is.
+Recognise it for what it is.

 Once you see that someone in your life is a narcissist, it is impossible to “unsee” it.
 When you begin to observe the subtle manipulations and put-downs, try to distance yourself from it.
-Recognize that this person is wounded and is desperate to feed an ego that is very fragile.
+Recognise that this person is wounded and is desperate to feed an ego that is very fragile.

-When you’ve seen it for what it is and have some capacity to distance yourself from being on the receiving end of the behaviors; it may be time to examine the health of this relationship.
+When you’ve seen it for what it is and have some capacity to distance yourself from being on the receiving end of the behaviours; it may be time to examine the health of this relationship.
 Is it serving you?
 Are your needs important in the relationship, too?

 Engaging with a narcissist can be a challenging and emotionally draining experience.